NREL/WETOStack/_sources/software_dev/best_practices.md

 - Code style: Strive to write code that external developers can easily read and comprehend with minimal preexisting context.
 - Architecture and design: Adopt an explicit design process where the major ideas are chosen before any code is written.
-- Software design process - Create a parti diagram and list performance requirements for each level of fidelity in the software.
+- Software design process: Create a parti diagram and list performance requirements for each level of fidelity in the software.
 Establish methods to validate the design and implementation given knowledge of how a software is ultimately used.
 - Design patterns: Study existing design patterns, and adopt a few, as needed.